Armed forces: special allowances and expenses

 If you live in family accommodation and gas and/or electricity is provided via an armed forces supply, then you will have to pay a separate fuel and lighting charge.
 If the utility supplier invoices the property separately you will settle these bills directly.

-In addition to the accommodation charge, service personnel contribute in lieu of council tax (CILOCT).
+In addition to the accommodation charge, service personnel contribute in lieu of council tax (also known as CILOCT).
 The amount of this contribution is determined by the MOD.

 - Food